NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 | /tab setcollision \<player\> \<true\|false\>                       | `tab.setcollision`                                                                         | Forces collision rule for specified player, overriding configuration.                                                                                                                                      |

 # Placeholders
-This feature does not offer any internal placeholders, only PlaceholderAPI placeholders.

-## PlaceholderAPI placeholders
 Here are TAB's PlaceholderAPI placeholders you can use when this feature is enabled:
 | Placeholder | Description |
 |-------------|-------------|